Brennall/HFH-SRD/Chapter03.md

 Holy Water:  Holy water is water that has been blessed by a cleric of 7th level or higher.
 It is used in some church rituals, and is a formidable weapon against the undead, inflicting 1d8 points of damage for 2 rounds.
 Holy water cannot retain its holy power if it is stored in any other container than the special vials it is placed in when blessed.

-Horse, Heavy: A heavy horse can carry its normal load of 40 stone and move 120’ per turn.
-A heavy horse can carry its maximum load of 80 stone and move 60’ per turn.
+Horse, Heavy: A heavy horse can carry its normal load of 40 stone and move 120' per turn.
+A heavy horse can carry its maximum load of 80 stone and move 60' per turn.
 Heavy horses are normally trained for draft.
 Only a small percentage of the otherwise placid heavy horses can be trained for war.
 A historical example is the medieval destrier (warhorse).

-Horse, Light: A light horse can carry its normal load of 20 stone and move at 240’ per turn.
-A light horse can carry its maximum load of 40 stone and move at 120’ per turn.
+Horse, Light: A light horse can carry its normal load of 20 stone and move at 240' per turn.
+A light horse can carry its maximum load of 40 stone and move at 120' per turn.
 Light horses are trained for riding or war.
 Historical examples include the medieval palfrey and jennet (riding horse), medieval rouncey (warhorse), and Mongolian and Turkoman horse.

-Horse, Medium: A medium horse can carry its normal load of 30 stone and move at 180’ per turn.
-A medium horse can carry its maximum load of 60 stone and move at up to 90’ per turn.
+Horse, Medium: A medium horse can carry its normal load of 30 stone and move at 180' per turn.
+A medium horse can carry its maximum load of 60 stone and move at up to 90' per turn.
 Medium horses are trained for draft, riding, or war.
 Historical examples include the medieval hackney (draft or riding horse), medieval courser (warhorse), and Sarmatian medium horse.

-Hut: A hut is a 10’ square building with an earthen floor and thatched roof.
+Hut: A hut is a 10' square building with an earthen floor and thatched roof.
 Serfs, unskilled laborers, and other working poor generally live in such homely dwellings.

 Ink: This is a small pot of black ink.
 Ink can be purchased in other colors, but it costs twice as much.

 Inn: An inn is an establishment that offers food, drink, lodging, and stabling.
 They are a common meeting place for adventurers.
 Slum inns are gambling dens, whorehouses, and flophouses, frequented by gamblers, harlots, and ruffians.
-Average inns include coaching inns, hostels, and traveler’s lodges designed for travelers and traders.
+Average inns include coaching inns, hostels, and traveler's lodges designed for travelers and traders.
 Superb inns are the preserve of wealthy merchants and nobles.

 Iron Spikes: These sturdy pitons can be used to wedge doors open or spike them shut or to provide belaying points for ropes.

-Javelin: Javelins are short spears, 3’ to 6’ long, designed for throwing.
+Javelin: Javelins are short spears, 3' to 6' long, designed for throwing.
 Historical examples include the Greek javelin, Roman pilum and verutum, early medieval angon, and Zulu assegai.

 Lamellar Armor: Lamellar armor is made of small bronze, iron, or steel plates laced together in parallel rows with silk, leather thongs, or cotton.
 It is similar to scale armor, from which it evolved, and comparable in protection to banded armor.
 Lamellar is generally worn as a cuirass over light chain or leather, and sometimes sewn to the backing.
 Lamellar would also include leather lames worn over chain.
 Historical examples include Mongolian lamellar, medieval brigandine and splinted armor, Japanese o-yori armor, and Roman lorica squamata.

-Lance: Lances are long spears, 12’ to 16’ in length, designed for mounted warriors.
+Lance: Lances are long spears, 12' to 16' in length, designed for mounted warriors.
 Despite their length, they are used one-handed.
 Historical examples include the Greek xyston, Persian and Byzantine kontos, and medieval lance.
 Lances do double damage when used to charge, but impose a -1 penalty on initiative rolls.

 Lantern:  Lanterns are used in dungeon adventures to provide light.
-They burn one oil flask for each four hours, or 24 turns, and have an effective light radius of 30’.
+They burn one oil flask for each four hours, or 24 turns, and have an effective light radius of 30'.
 Lanterns can be closed to hide the light or protect it from wind.

 Leather Armor: Leather armor is made of hardened leather or laminated linen.
 Leather armor usually consists of spaulders (shoulder armor), cuirass, and tassets (flaps covering the groin and thighs).
 It is lighter but less protective then more reinforced leather armors such as ring mail.
 A historical example is Macedonian linothorax armor.

-Lifeboat:  Lifeboats typically have a 20’ length, 4’ to 5’ beam, and 1’ to 2’ draft.
+Lifeboat:  Lifeboats typically have a 20' length, 4' to 5' beam, and 1' to 2' draft.
 They are equipped with rations to feed 10 human-sized beings for 1 week.
 The mast folds down for storage of the lifeboat on large ships galleys, where there are typically 2 to 3 lifeboats.
 There are 1 or 2 lifeboats on small ships or galleys.
 Lifeboats weigh 50 stone (500lb) and will take up this much weight, each, on a vessel.
 The lifeboat itself is capable of holding a weight of 150 stone (1,500lb) in addition to crew.

 Lock: This is a common iron lock with a key.
-More complex locks, made my highly skilled locksmiths, might be available (Judge’s discretion); these impose penalties on a thief’s proficiency throws to Open Locks.
+More complex locks, made my highly skilled locksmiths, might be available (Judge's discretion); these impose penalties on a thief's proficiency throws to Open Locks.

-Longship:  The longship is a graceful, light ship with a single square-sailed mast, a 60’ to 80’ length, 10’ to 15’ beam, and 2’ to 3’ draft.
+Longship:  The longship is a graceful, light ship with a single square-sailed mast, a 60' to 80' length, 10' to 15' beam, and 2' to 3' draft.
 Longships can operate equally well on oceans, coasts, or rivers, making them ideal raiding vessels.
 The standard crew is a captain and 75 sailors, of which 60 may row when the wind is low.
 Longship sailors are generally also marines (fighters).
 In addition to crew, longships are capable of holding a weight of 2,000 stone (20,000lb).
 A historical example is the Viking drakkar.

-Mace: A mace is a bludgeoning weapon consisting of a 2’ to 3’ wood or metal shaft and a heavy stone or metal head, useable with one or two hands.
-Historical examples include the Egyptian bronze-headed mace, medieval flanged mace, Persian horseman’s mace, Russian pernach, and Slavic bulawa.
+Mace: A mace is a bludgeoning weapon consisting of a 2' to 3' wood or metal shaft and a heavy stone or metal head, useable with one or two hands.
+Historical examples include the Egyptian bronze-headed mace, medieval flanged mace, Persian horseman's mace, Russian pernach, and Slavic bulawa.

 Manacles:  These are used to bind hands or feet.
 Characters bound with manacles can escape if they have the Contortionist proficiency (as described in Chapter 4), or by making a proficiency throw to Open Locks.